 Amed

-Amed is a small fishing village situated on the North Eastern tip of Bali.
+Amed is a small fishing village situated on the north eastern tip of Bali.
 The Amed area consists of

 different bays divided by a mountainous area.